M737557/Dutch-GDPR-AVG-Register/README.md

 **** 10 july 2026****

-release of basis avg in nederlands
+release of BETA 0.1 basis avg in nederlands

 **** enjoy this release ****